meshplay/meshplay/docs/pages/concepts/logical/designs.md

 When creating a new design by default it's visibility level will be set to **public**.
 Remove providers have the option of offering additional visibility levels like **private** and **published**.

-## Meshery Designs and Models Explained
+## Meshplay Designs and Models Explained

-Designs are the deployable unit in Meshery.
+Designs are the deployable unit in Meshplay.
 [Models]({{site.baseurl}}/concepts/logical/models) are the unit of packaging for Components.
 Components are described in Designs.
 Models are not directly deployed.
 Designs and their Components are.

-### Meshery Models
+### Meshplay Models

-Meshery Models represent the fundamental building blocks of your infrastructure.
+Meshplay Models represent the fundamental building blocks of your infrastructure.
 Think of them as blueprints or templates that define the structure, components, and configurations of your deployments.
 These models encapsulate everything from network configurations to service definitions, making them essential for consistent and scalable deployments across environments.

-### Meshery Designs
+### Meshplay Designs

-On the other hand, Meshery Designs are the practical implementations based on Meshery Models.
+On the other hand, Meshplay Designs are the practical implementations based on Meshplay Models.
 They represent declarations of your infrastructure deployments, customized according to specific use cases, environments, and requirements.
-Meshery Designs allow you to create, manage, and deploy complex architectures seamlessly, leveraging the power and flexibility of Meshery Models as their foundation.
+Meshplay Designs allow you to create, manage, and deploy complex architectures seamlessly, leveraging the power and flexibility of Meshplay Models as their foundation.

-Designs are the blueprints for your deployments, while Meshery Models are the internal components that provide the building blocks and knowledge to fulfill those blueprints.
+Designs are the blueprints for your deployments, while Meshplay Models are the internal components that provide the building blocks and knowledge to fulfill those blueprints.

 ### Using Designs

-See the following tutorials on how to use Meshery Designs for collaboratively managing infrastructure.
+See the following tutorials on how to use Meshplay Designs for collaboratively managing infrastructure.

   <details>
   <summary>